What is Charcot foot?

 Treatment options

-• A plaster cast that your health-care professional will regularly review and change when needed
+• A plaster cast that your healthcare professional will regularly review and change when needed

 • You will need regular appointments with a member of the specialist diabetes foot service to check the temperature of your foot